 Give Your Old Computer a New Lease on Life!

 Microsoft will end support for Windows 10 on 14 October 2025, leaving millions of devices vulnerable to security risks.
-If your hardware doesn’t meet the system requirements for Windows 11, you might be tempted to shell out hundreds on a new laptop – but consider this: your current device might have plenty of life left.
+If your hardware doesn’t meet the system requirements for Windows 11 (i.e. your laptop was purchased in 2017 or earlier), you might be tempted to shell out hundreds on a new laptop – but consider this: your current device might have plenty of life left.

 Switching to a new operating system can make your old tech last longer and run better than before.
-Spare the planet - and your wallet - by scheduling an appointment with us to help you make the switch to Linux Mint.
-To learn more, click here or read the Q&A below.
-To book an appointment, click here.
+Spare the planet - and your wallet - by scheduling an appointment with us to help you make the switch to Google Chrome OS Flex (if you like Google) or Linux Mint (if you don’t).
+To learn more, click here or read the FAQ below.
+To book an appointment, click below:

 • What is Linux Mint?
 Is it similar to Windows?